 of my favorite woolen mills and manufacturers.

 A blazing fire goes a long way to make you feel warm and snug.
-For fire safety, be sure to have your chimney looked at every few years by a local chimney sweep and burn a creosote log to reduce and treat creosote buildup.
+For fire safety, be sure to have your chimney looked at every few years by a local chimney sweep and burn a creosote log every few fires to reduce and treat creosote buildup.
 Pine Mountain makes a good one.

 Now’s the time to bring in natural elements.
 A simple wreath on the front door is the perfect way to welcome guests.
 This is the time of year when I forgo the floral shop and head outside with my shears.
 I gather branches from our flaming maple, vines from our grape arbor, and fallen leaves, pinecones, acorns and chestnuts.